So, this week is a transition week…

 Short Fiction: An Introductory Reading

 A reading assignment to introduce you to writing short fiction is the story “The First Day,” by Edward P. Jones.
-(A copy is in the Course Profile section–the link is on the Assignment page.)
-Read the first paragraph here and consider the questions that follow.
+(A copy is in the Course Profile section–the link is also on the Assignment page.)
+Right now, please read the first paragraph here and consider the questions that follow.

 - What is the point of view of the narrator?
 (First person?
 Third person?)
 How do you know?